dora-rs/dora-lerobot/robots/alexk_lcr/RECORDING.md

 This section explains how to record episodes for LeRobot using the AlexK Low Cost Robot.

-Recording is the process of teleoperating the robot and saving the episodes to a dataset.
+Recording is the process of tele operating the robot and saving the episodes to a dataset.
 The dataset is used to train the robot to perform tasks autonomously.

 To record episodes with Dora, you have to configure the Dataflow `record_mono_teleop_real.yml` file to integrate the